ReDI-School/js-berlin-2024-spring/lesson09.md

 ### Task 4 (Bonus)

-Extend your webshop to sell two products (e.g. hummus _and_ chocolate).
+Extend your webshop to sell two products (e.g. pizza _and_ lasagne).

 Every product has a different price.
 Update the total price in the `div` element every time the user changes the amount of hummus and chocolate.